-The lamella thickness of LM tissue is 2 to 3 μm; the volume fraction of αp phase in BM tissue is about 20%, and its average diameter is about 15 μm.
+The thickness of lamella in LM tissue is 2-3 μm, and the volume fraction of αp phase in BM tissue is about 20%, with an average diameter of about 15 μm.

-Figure 10(f) shows the microstructure of Ti600 alloy of BM structure after thermal exposure (TE) at 600℃ for 100h.
+Figure 10(f) displays the microstructure of Ti600 alloy with BM structure after 100h thermal exposure (TE) at 600℃.

-High-temperature titanium alloys readily precipitate the α2 (Ti3Al) phase in their Al-rich αp phase during long-term aging or thermal exposure.
+Al-rich αp phase in high-temperature titanium alloys is prone to precipitate the α2 (Ti3Al) phase during long-term aging or thermal exposure.

 By transmission electron microscopy, the α2 phase was found in the αp phase of BM tissue Ti600 alloy after thermal exposure, as shown in Figure 11.

 Figure 11 TEM morphology and selected area electron diffraction pattern of α2 phase in Ti600 alloy after thermal exposure